nelmio/NelmioApiDocBundle/README.md

 }
 ```

-* `include`: filename of a markdown formatted file to be included for longer documentation; This is relative to the path defined in the configuration section (nelmio_api_doc.include.location), i.e.
+* `include`: filename of a markdown formatted file to be included for longer documentation; This is relative to the location of the controller, i.e.

 ``` php
 <?php